petergeneric/ebs-snapshotd/Readme.md

 backup.properties contains a definition of the region (us-east-1 by default) and the backup profile (named "default", taking a snapshot every 1 minute, keeping snapshots for 2 minutes (with a minimum of 3 snapshots kept)).

-Next, you should get your AWS access key and secret access key - I recommend generating a set of IAM credentials for this, snapshotd only needs to:
+Next, you should get your AWS access key and secret access key (I recommend an IAM credential - see the suggested policy further down).

-* list EBS Volumes
-* list EBS Snapshots
-* Create EBS Snapshots
-* Set Tags on Snapshots
-* Discard EBS Snapshots

 Write your access key and secret access key to ```conf/aws.properties``` as:
 <code><pre>
 accessKey=abc
 secretAccessKey=abc